 Conclusion

-There are many ways to cut a 4x4 post, but not every method is ideal.
-Depending on what is available to you, you can make the best decision by using this guide as a reference for your cutting needs
+As you can see, there are many ways to cut a 4x4 post, but not every method is ideal.
+Depending on what is available to you, you can make the best decision by using this guide as a reference before chopping into your favorite post.